Sonawap/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles list hidden files and gives more details about the current directory

 5-listfilesdigitonly contains command to list hidden, user and group id of a directory

+6-firstdirectory contains command to create a file in a folder other than the current one